relloyd/halfpipe/demo-svg/cp-full-schema/README.md

 ### Pre-requisites

-__Configure default values__ for the following flags.
+__1) Configure default values__ for the following flags.
 This allows the commands further below to work in their simplest form:

 ```bash